 Picacho Peak State Park is also a good place to take your RV.
 There are over 80 campsites at the foot of a towering peak.
 The sites have no water hookups because camping in the desert with a handy and endless water supply is just wrong.
 However, the RV loops do have electrical hookups, because camping in the desert without AC is just excruciating.

-Inside Picacho Peak State Park, there is parking near the Sunset Day Use Area, the visitors’ center, and a few other places.
+The park has plenty of parking near the Sunset Day Use Area, the Visitors Center, and a few other places.

-These three loops are just off the main park road and on the opposite side of the park from the visitors’ center.
+These three loops are just off the main park road and on the opposite side of the park from the Visitors Center.
 So, the 85 sites are both easily accessible and very quiet.
-All the sites are paved and level.
+Four of these sites are ADA-accessible.
+Length limits range from 53 to 109 feet long so make sure to check the site’s length limit when booking your reservation.
+All the sites are paved and mostly level.
 Some are back-in and some are pull-through.
 Each site has an electrical hookup, and Wi-Fi is available.

 Picacho Peak State Park has several hiking trails for you to explore during your RV vacation.
 Even in fall and winter, the sun is hot here during the day.
 As a rule of thumb, take one quart of water per person per mile.
 The nearly three-mile Sunset Vista trail is pretty nice.
 It is flat until hikers reach Picacho Peak, then it gets quite steep.
 It ends in a nice scenic overlook.
 If you want more of a challenge, try the two-mile Hunter’s Trail.
 It goes almost straight up Picacho Peak and ends at the Sunset Vista scenic overlook.